 CISV values creativity and we encourage the use of existing good ideas and good practice wherever we can.
 If you have used other people’s ideas and work to develop your activity it is very important, and good manners, to acknowledge authorship and intellectual property rights.

-The Educational Content Committee (EDC) and the Education Department (EDD) are committed to producing and publishing high quality educational activities to support our programmes, delegation leaders, programme staff, Junior Branch, and Chapters.
+The Educational Programmes Committee is committed to producing and publishing high quality educational activities to support our programmes, delegation leaders, programme staff, Junior Branch, and Chapters.

 By high quality activities we mean activities that engage participants in their learning emotionally (feeling), experientially (doing), as well as a cognitively (thinking).

 On a practical level, they need to